rw3iss/nestjs-gen/readme.md

+## What This Is:

+This is a package to generate automatic files for NestJS, namely a combination of a module, controller, service, repository, and model files, for any particular model, feature set, etc.

 ## Install:

     npm install nestjs-gen

+## How to Use:

 #### Generate a module / package contents / whatever:

     node ./node_modules/nestjs-gen/index.js gen <name> <options>

-This will generate a folder <name> within a subdirectory according to options.
+This will generate a folder \<name> within the current directory according to the options.
 See below for examples.

+(Tip: Use --prefix to place files within a prefix directory, from the current folder)

 ## Examples:

-#### Generate Module with all Features (controller, service, repository, model):
+#### Generate a Module with all features (module, controller, service, repository, and model):

-    node ./node_modules/nestjs-gen/index.js gen example --all --prefix "src"
+    node ./node_modules/nestjs-gen/index.js gen example --all

 This will generate:

-    ./modules/example/example.module.js
+    ./modules/example/example.module.js         (ExampleModule)
-    ./modules/example/example.controller.js
+    ./modules/example/example.controller.js     (ExampleController)
-    ./modules/example/example.service.js
+    ./modules/example/example.service.js        (ExampleService)
-    ./modules/example/example.repository.js
+    ./modules/example/example.repository.js     (ExampleRepository)
-    ./modules/example/models/example.model.js
+    ./modules/example/models/example.model.js   (ExampleModel)
     (and corresponding CRUD interface within controller and service)

-(Use --prefix to place files within the prefix directory, from the current folder)

 #### Generate just Controller, Repository, and Test model (no module)